 Contrary to common notion, bulk of local stock market investors are not the super-rich but your average-earning Filipino.
 More than 37.4% of accounts are owned by Filipinos earning an annual income of less than P500,000 (less than $12,000 annually).
 This shows a growing risk appetite of the average Filipino investor who, despite relatively low incomes, still decide to venture into the stock market.
 People earning more than P1 million per year represent 34.5% of total accounts while those earning between P500,000 and P1 million annually comprise 28.1% of total retail stock market accounts.

 The occupation or source of income of the Filipino stock market investor is diverse.
 Almost 1/3 or 30.4% of accounts are owned by Filipinos in the Services sector.
 Around 1/4 or 24.7% are owned by Professionals such as lawyers, doctors, accountants, engineers, and the like.
 Close to 20% of stock market accounts are owned by Self-employed Filipinos, while the rest of accounts are owned by those who are Retired or working in the Finance, Industry, Government, or Agriculture sectors.

 According to the PSE, there are a total of 478,362 retail stock trading accounts owned by Filipinos.
 This represents barely 1% of the Philippine population.

-Stock market investors in Singapore, Japan, Australia, and other Asian countries
+Vs. stock investors in Singapore, Japan, Australia, etc.

 In contrast, other Asian nations have higher percentages of their population invested in stocks — signaling either a higher risk appetite or a more financially mature population or both.